signalfx/apmworkshop/apm/workshop-steps/1-prep.md

 2. Application spans will be sent to the OpenTelemetry Collector running on a host or k8s pod to correlate APM with host metrics.
 The Collector then relays the spans to Splunk Observability Cloud APM where they will be assembled into traces.

 3. The APM spans flow in real time and there is no sampling.

-4. Pre-made default Service Dashboards for APM will appear once spans are received by Splunk APM.
+Pre-made default Service Dashboards with application metrics for each app will appear once spans are received by Splunk APM.
 The APM view has directed troubleshooting.

-5. Environment variables: control the setup of APM.
+4. Environment variables: control the setup of APM.
 These names vary based on instrumentation but they always include two:
 **Endpoint**: destination to send spans
 **Service name**: the name of the application as you want it to appear in a service map

-Additionally for Splunk APM, there is:
 **Environment**: a value for segmenting betwen dev/prod etc. Can be set with instrumentation and not necessarily as part of an ENV variable.

 [Return to workshop for next step](../README.md)